iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> It doesnt work.
+I have 2 positive people at home it said nobody is sick.😥<br> :date: __2021-02-12 02:33:23__

+> NV advised everyone to get this app but the only thing that it does that I can tell is whine when bluetooth is turned off.
+Being an associate of the healthcare industry this just appears to be another government advertised strawman app that nobody really has any use for....though its tempting to kick this on near the COVID wing and see if it goes off like a four alarm fire.....I'm highly doubtful it would.<br> :date: __2021-02-10 08:34:36__

+> I tried to use this to notify that I had a positive test while sitting in the urgent care that gave me the results.
+They had no verification code to give me.
+What good is the app if I can't actually use it for it's intended purpose?<br> :date: __2021-02-06 18:40:50__

 > Dreadfully non-functional software.<br> :date: __2021-02-05 14:20:38__

 > This app is worthless, it never warned me about a contact.
 I was notified through an text AFTER I already tested positive and wasn't able to warn everybody because we need a secret code<br> :date: __2021-01-30 05:59:05__